LashaMetreveli/board-app/README.md

 yarn
 yarn dev

-###
+---

-You can Drag and Drop Tasks from one board to another.
+1. You can drag and drop tasks from one board to another.
-You can create new Tasks.
+2. You can create new Tasks.
-Expired Tasks are marked in red.
+3. Expired tasks are marked in red.
+4. You can remove task by clicking garbage icon.